 Opening up the history book

 The first one has to do with the battle fought between Goddess Durga and Demon Mahishasura.
 It is believed that Lord Shiva, upon the plea of the other Gods, called upon Goddess Durga for aid.
-She took on 9 different avatars – the Nava Durga –
+She took on 9 different avatars – the Nava Durga –Shailaputri, Brahmacharini, Chandraghanta, Kushmanda, Skandamata, Katyayani, Kaalratri, Mahagauri, Siddhidatri.
+For a period of 9 days and nights, she duelled with the demon, until finally, good triumphed over evil.
+Each day of Navratri is dedicated to one of these incarnations, making it a significant festival in Gujarat.

-The second one has to do with Goddess Sati, who married Lord Shiva against the wishes of her father, King Daksha Prajapati.
+Another story linked to this vibrant festival of Gujarat involves Goddess Sati, who married Lord Shiva against the wishes of her father, King Daksha Prajapati.
 In an act of vengeance, King Daksha organised a huge Yagna (ritual) and invited all the Gods, except his new son-in-law.
 Sati decided to attend the Yagna, despite Lord Shiva's attempt to persuade her otherwise.
 Daksha ignored his daughter's presence and publicly degraded Lord Shiva.
 Unable to bear her father’s insults, she committed suicide by jumping into the fire.
 However, she was reborn again, won Lord Shiva as her groom, and peace was eventually restored into the kingdom.
-Deities believe that she visits her parents’ home every year during Navratri.
+Deities believe that she visits her parents’ home every year during Navratri making it a cherished part of the Gujarat festival.

 Grooving to the beats of Navratri